 Unhelpful Life Patterns: shame, perfectionism, people pleasing, weak boundaries, avoidance, codependency (etc.)

 I was born and raised in sunny California.
-Throughout my life, I’ve pursued healing professions to help adults connect with who they are and overcome patterns that hinder them from experiencing connection, love, well-being, freedom, fulfillment, and heart-centred living.
+Throughout my life, I’ve pursued healing professions to help adults connect with who they are and overcome patterns that hinder them from experiencing connection, love, well-being, freedom, fulfilment, and heart-centred living.
 In my mid-30’s I decided to go back to school where I completed a Masters in Marital and Family Therapy (MFT) through Alliant International University in San Diego.
 This is where I met my loving Canadian husband and after we completed our MFT program we got married and moved to Canada.

 When I am not helping others heal, I’m hanging with my husband and our 2 fur babies and/or family and friends.
 I also enjoy crocheting (a newly learned skill from covid-19 isolation), yoga, reading fiction and non-fiction, walking in nature, rock climbing, swimming and tubing down the river, trying new culinary adventures, and watching a good documentary or mystery movies.